manwar/python-guide/unit-testing.md

 3) Stub

-    These object provide implementationa with canned answera that are suitable for the test
+    These object provide implementations with canned answers that are suitable for the test

 4) Spies

-    These object provide implementationa that record the value that were passed in so they can be used in the test
+    These object provide implementationas that record the value that were passed in so they can be used in the test

 5) Mock